 LED Screen / Tech Stack

-The LED screen and tech stack on the M10 Lite is great.
+The LED screen and tech stack on the M10 Lite are great.
 The screen and readout are large, bright, and easy to read.
 This is another place where competitors cut corners.
-Either they eliminate the screen altogether or they make it really small.
-The M10 Lite has a screen that you would typically see on a scooter that is over $500.
-Just under the LED screen are the power button and the LED headlight button.
+Either they eliminate the screen altogether, or they make it really small.
+The M10 Lite has a screen that you typically see on a scooter over $500.
+Just under the LED screen are the power and headlight buttons.

-The LED Screen features speed, battery level, and speed mode (eco mode or sport mode).back to menu ↑
+The LED Screen features speed, battery level, and speed mode (eco mode or sport mode).

 Turboant M10 Lite USB charging port

 I haven’t seen this feature on any other electric scooters.
-Surely, there are other models that feature a USB port but I’ve just not seen one yet.
+Surely, other models feature a USB port, but I’ve just not seen one yet.

 What a great idea!

-But, your wife asked you to stop at the grocery store on the way home.
-What was it she told you to get (I forget what my wife tells me to get at the store all the time)?
+But your wife asked you to stop at the grocery store on the way home.
+What did she tell you to get (I forget what my wife tells me to get at the store all the time)?
 In this instance, just plug your phone into the USB charging port to grab some juice and call your lady friend.
 Crisis averted!